anderslauri/eleutheria-gcp-iap/README.md

   Value of annotation key is equal to respective identifier.
 Annotation is used by service to query group for membership in Google Workspace.

 ## Forwarded Headers
-The following headers are required to complete integrity validation of JWT and membership validation of group in Google Workspace.
+The following headers are required to complete integrity and signature validation of JWT and membership validation in Google Workspace group.

 ### Authentication
 One of `X-Forwarded-Authorization` or `X-Forwarded-Proxy-Authorization` must be present.
 If `X-Forwarded-Proxy-Authorization` is found `X-Forwarded-Authorization` is ignored.